sabahalkhateeb/sabahalkhateeb/README.md

 - 👋 Hi, I’m @sabahalkhateeb
-- 👀 I’m interested in learning languages and reading book
+- 👀 I’m interested in
-- 🌱 I’m currently learning Cpp
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: she / ella /그녀
+- 😄 Pronouns: she / ella
 - ⚡ Fun fact: ...

 <!---